-- Development must have no overall adverse impact on flora, habitats or biodiversity and should take opportunities to enhance habitats and green infrastructure and provide a biodiversity net gain. - 2.
-Where development causes harm to flora, habitats or biodiversity, it must be fully mitigated or offset in the design, features and landscaping of the development. - 3.
-Development should conserve or enhance and causes no harm to connected habitat throughout the area, including hedgerows and wildlife corridors. - 4.
-Trees and hedges should not be harmed or cut down and measures should be taken to protect them during the development process. - 5.
-Where loss of a tree is unavoidable, a replacement must be provided of ecologically similar species, or species with higher service value, and similar maturity and level of coverage. - 6.
-Development must cause no harm to the ecology, habitats and character of Foxcote Reservoir and Wood. - 7.
-Where development flanks the open rural landscape setting, a soft transition must be provided between built development and the rural edge in the form of a landscape buffer. - 8.
-Landscape design and planting in development should be an integral part of the design and layout, to complement and conserve the rural, natural and historic environments of the area.
+- Development proposals should provide a measurable biodiversity net gain and not have an unacceptable impact on flora, habitats or biodiversity and take opportunities to enhance habitats and green infrastructure.
+Where development proposals would have an unavoidable impact on biodiversity, the harm should be fully mitigated or offset in the design, features and landscaping of the development. - 2.
+Development should conserve or enhance and not result in unacceptable harm to connected habitat throughout the area, including hedgerows and wildlife corridors. - 3.
+Development proposals should respond positively to notable or protected species, including long-eared brown bat and other bats, hedgehog, otter, red kite, goldeneye, lapwing, pochard, greenfinch, house sparrow, skylark, starling, and great crested newts on or adjacent to the site concerned and avoid any unacceptable harm to their habitats. - 4.
+Development proposals should retain mature and/or specimen trees and incorporate them into the design and layout of development.
+In addition, measures should be taken to protect the trees concerned during the development process.
+Where loss of mature or specimen tree and hedges is unavoidable, replacements should be provided within the overall development, using species of similar or enhanced value in terms of amenity and environmental value. - 5.
+Development proposals should respond positively to the ecology, habitats and character of Foxcote Reservoir and Wood SSSI and priority habitats and avoid any unacceptable harm to its natural integrity. - 6.
+Where development flanks the open rural landscape setting, a soft transition should be provided between built development and the rural edge in the form of a landscape buffer. - 7.
+The landscape design and the overall planting in development proposals should be an integral part of the design and layout, to complement and conserve the rural, natural and historic environments of the area, including use of locally native species.